yazi-rs/yazi-rs.github.io/usage/configuration/yazi.md

 Available parameters are as follows:

-- exec (str): The command to open the selected files, with the following variables available:
+- exec: The command to open the selected files, with the following variables available:
   - `$n`: The N-th selected file, starting from 1
   - `$@`: All selected files
   - `foo`: Literal string to be passed
-- block (bool): Open in a blocking manner.
+- block (Boolean): Open in a blocking manner.
 After setting this, Yazi will hide into a secondary screen and display the program on the main screen until it exits.
 During this time, it can receive I/O signals, which is useful for interactive programs.
-- orphan (bool): Keep the process running even if Yazi has exited.
+- orphan (Boolean): Keep the process running even if Yazi has exited.

 ## open